-The Trustee defines RI as the incorporation of all relevant financiallymaterial risk factors, including ESG factors, into its investment decisions, to better manage risk and generate sustainable, long-term returns.
+The Trustee defines RI as the incorporation of relevant financially-material risk factors, including environmental, social and governance (ESG) factors, into its investment decisions, to better manage risk and generate sustainable, long-term returns.

 The Trustee believes that ESG factors may create both risks and opportunities for the Fund and can be financially material.
-In its RI Policy (which is incorporated by reference to this SIP and set out as Appendix A to this SIP), the Trustee sets out its beliefs and how RI is implemented across the Fund's asset classes, and through engagement, manager selection and monitoring, and reporting.
+In its RI policy, the Trustee sets out its beliefs and how RI is implemented across the Fund's asset classes, and through engagement, manager selection and monitoring, and reporting.
 Non-financial matters, such as the views of beneficiaries and members including (but not limited to) their ethical views, are not considered in the selection, retention, and realisation of investments.

-Where possible, the Trustee will use its influence to encourage responsible long-term behaviour through its own activities and its asset managers' compliance with its RI policy and the UK Stewardship Code principles.
-The Trustee expects all its asset managers, including its internal manager BPIM, to have regard to the updated 2020 UK Stewardship Code or an international equivalent, and encourage them to become signatories where practical.
-While engagement includes the active use of voting rights arising from equity ownership, it is not restricted to equities but should be applied with judgement and as appropriate across all asset classes and asset managers.
+Where possible, the Trustee will use its influence to encourage responsible long-term behaviour through its own activities and its asset managers' compliance with its RI policy and the UK Stewardship Code (the Code) principles.
+The Trustee files its stewardship report with the Financial Reporting Council annually to maintain its Code signatory status and encourages its asset managers to also become signatories where practical.
+At a minimum, the Trustee expects its asset managers, including its internal manager, BPIM, to have regard to the Code's principles or to an international equivalent.
+While engagement includes the active use of voting rights arising from equity ownership, it is not restricted to equities and should be applied with judgement and as appropriate across relevant asset classes and asset managers.
 The Trustee discusses ESG issues and the outcomes of engagement activities with the Fund's asset managers every quarter.
 The Trustee generally prefers engagement over exclusion as a way of improving long-term behaviour.

-In line with regulations, the Trustee reports on its voting and engagement activities undertaken in the Fund in the annual Implementation Statement, and on its approach to identification, assessment and management of climaterelated risks and opportunities via the annual Climate Change report.
+In line with regulations, the Trustee reports on its voting and engagement activities undertaken in the Fund in the annual implementation statement, and on its approach to identification, assessment and management of climate-related risks and opportunities in the annual Climate Change report.

 As an asset owner, the Trustee believes engagement is key in fulfilling its responsible investment beliefs.
-It is a signatory to the UNsupported Principles of Responsible Investment (PRI), and a member of the Operational Pensions Stewardship Council (OPSC) and the Institutional Investors Group on Climate Change (IIGCC).
+It is a signatory to the UN-supported Principles of Responsible Investment, and a member of the UK Asset Owner Council and the Institutional Investors Group on Climate Change.